Chair: Orleton Primary School

 email, letter and Facebook page.
 I had to issue a very strong

-letter back in September 2015 asking for support, as at the time I
+letter a few years ago asking for support, as at the time I was the

-was the only member!
-I am pleased to say the several parents
+only member!
+I am pleased to say the several parents volunteered

 - How do you go about boosting morale and motivating your